Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni

 where $\Phi_a$ must be calculated self-consistently from the magnon energies.
 The ground state magnetization, $S^{(0)}_a = \langle S^{\dprime z}_a \rangle_{T=0}$ can be obtained by evaluating Eq. \eqref{eq:hp-magnetization} at $T=0$ and satisfies $S^{(0)}_a \leq S_a$ where the equality only applies to ferromagnets.
 In principle, one should thus be able to calculate the critical temperature as the point where the sublattice magnetization vanishes.
 However, the method breaks down at elevated temperatures as the magnon energies become negative before the magnetization vanishes.
 The critical temperature may then be evaluated as the point where the derivative of magnetization with respect to temperature approaches $-\infty$.
 However, this behavior signifies a pathological feature of the HP method, which may render results at high temperatures inaccurate.

 In order to analyze the dependence of the magnon gap (at $T=0$), we consider the magnon dispersion at $T=0$.
 For a Bravais lattice one obtains

 with

-$\Phi^0$ is the saturation magnon number, obtained by evaluating Eq. \eqref{eq:PhiHP} at $T=0$.
+$\Phi^0$ is the saturation magnon number, obtained by evaluating Eq. \eqref{eq:PhiHP} at $T=0$ and $\mathrm{J}^\prime_\mathbf{q}$ is defined in Eq. \eqref{eq:Jprime_q}.
 Note that all the site indices have been dropped as we are considering a simple Bravais lattice.
 The magnon gap is defined as

 and it is is straightforward to show that the $\frac{1}{S}$ terms yield zero temperature corrections to the magnon gap.
 For ferromagnets $\Phi^0$ vanishes, and the magnon gap in uniaxial systems can be expressed as